Mawul4j/Offline-Estimators-and-Data-Processing/README.md

-Code applying counterfactual learning for obervational mobile digital interventions data.
+Code applying counterfactual learning for observational mobile digital interventions data.

 TO DO: